gaehlerm/SoftwareEngineering/README.md

 Developing this Ubiquitous language is of utmost importance for the whole project.
 Only a well-developed shared language between developers and domain experts enables high-level discussions about the domain required for the success of the entire project.
 Developing such a language requires a significant amount of effort.
 Developers and domain experts need to stay in constant communication and continuously refine their language usage to enhance the model built upon this language.
 Play around with this language.
 Attempt to alter the vocabulary.
 Try to create new phrases.
 This is an important aspect of the Ubiquitous Language.
 You have to develop this language like children learning to speak a natural language.
 Find easier and more effective ways to express your thoughts, regardless of how silly they may seem initially.
 Utilize the insight gained in this way to enhance the domain model.
 Ensure that the business experts understand what you are discussing.

 Thinking about the code in English language also helps, even if you don't do much DDD.
-The following explanation from the book [The Art of Readable Code, Boswell and Foucher] can help you improve your coding skills significantly:
+The following explanation from the book [The Art of Readable Code](The Art of Readable Code, Boswell and Foucher) can help you improve your coding skills significantly:
 1. Describe what code needs to do, in plain English, as you would to a colleague.
 2. Pay attention to the keywords and phrases used in this description.
 3. Name your variables and functions to match this description.